Yes, you can buy an electricity generating bike. It's called the RE:GEN, and we're now taking pre-orders for 2022 delivery.

 What about human power?
 It's clean, renewable and abundant.

-It's why Energym has developed the RE:GEN. It's a power generating exercise bike for homes, gyms, and businesses.
+It's why Energym has developed the RE:GEN. It's a power generating exercise bike for homes, commercial gyms, and office space.
 You can't power an entire house from a single bike, that's true, but if you're drawing power from the entire fitness community - those exercising at home and inside gyms - then that power adds up.

 The UK has 10 million gym members.
 Globally, the at-home exercise equipment industry is expected to hit $31 billion by 2025.
 Imagine tapping into all those workouts and then capturing and converting that energy and turning it into useable electricity.